If any of the following apply to you, you may be eligible for a discount in your Council Tax.

 If a care leaver is jointly & severally liable to pay Council Tax with a partner, care leavers discount will be awarded to cover the charge after all other applicable discounts and reductions have been awarded.

 Empty Property Discount

-If a property is unoccupied and substantially unfurnished, a discount of 100% can be awarded for up to one month.
+With effect from 1 April 2020, if a property is unoccupied and substantially unfurnished, a discount of 50% can be awarded for up to one month.
 The discount will start on the first day a property becomes empty.
 It will not be affected by any subsequent change in the person liable to pay Council Tax provided that the property remains empty.
-This is because the 100% discount is calculated from the day the property first becomes unoccupied and unfurnished.
+This is because the 50% discount is calculated from the day the property first becomes unoccupied and unfurnished.

 If an empty property is undergoing, or requires, major structural repair to make it habitable, then a discount of 50% can be granted for up to twelve months.
 The discount will start on the first day a property is determined as being uninhabitable by the Council.
 It will not be affected by any subsequent change in the person liable to pay Council Tax provided that the property continues to qualify for the discount.
 The full charge of Council Tax will be applied once the major work is completed, or after the twelve months has expired.

 An empty property discount will only be considered if you provide your residential address.